FREQUENTLY ASKED QUESIONS

 While this is certainly a possibility, this is not currently a test we offer.
 There are other facilities specializing in the study of arthropod vectors that offer this kind of testing.

 Most of our patients order this test through their doctor.
-At this time, patients also can directly request a collection kit at our ORDER KITS page.
+At this time, patients also can directly request a collection kit at our Order Your Test Panel page.
 There, the test costs $650 USD, and a patient can opt to rush their sample for an additional fee of $150.
 We do not deal with insurance companies, but we encourage patients to communicate with their insurance carriers directly for possible coverage.
 The $650.00 fee does not include any of the interpretation, diagnosis, or recommended treatment that a Lyme literate physician would give you after interpreting the test results.
 Understandably, most physicians charge an additional fee for those services.
 We do not provide any consultations for patients.

 Yes.
 We have seen individuals who are positive for co-infectors and not for B. burgdorferi.